 The Capitol Benefits Foundation provides free supplies in classrooms, also called 'Care Closets'.
 These items include clothing, school supplies, snacks, band-aids, hygiene products, and more.
 Students can discreetly grab items they need for themselves or family members that wouldn't be affordable otherwise.

 BACKPACKS FOR KIDS

 The Capitol Benefits Foundation donates dozens of backpacks filled with school supplies to elementary, middle, and high schools.
-Different from the Care Closets, these are classroom-related items only such as, notebooks, binders, pencils, erasers, rulers, and more.
+Different from the Care Closets, these are classroom-related items only such as, notebooks, pencils, erasers, rulers, and more.

 The Foundation offers catered Thanksgiving meals to families in need.
 Included in the meal kit, families will find educational literature for kids!

 The Foundation invites parents to select toys, clothes, games, and books for their children from a 'pop-up' toy store that we create at a local school.
 Donations are used to purchase the items to offer at no cost.

 The guidelines below are the driving principles that the Capitol Benefits Foundation uses to determine whether or not to accept a grant request.
 Other factors may come into play outside of these guidelines such as the availability of funds.

 Our grant recipients must be 501c(3) non-profit organizations.
 In many cases, we can work with a local church or PTA that has a direct relationship with those that will benefit from the grant to satisfy this requirement.
 For example, we can provide a grant to a local school PTA that can use the funds to assist a family in need.